 - Multiple in-hospital treatments for depression

-Treatment-resistant depression is also associated with certain types of symptoms, such as:
+Treatment-resistant depression is also linked to certain types of symptoms, such as:

 - Trouble focusing or thinking clearly